zpg6/pingg/README.md

 >
 > ./src/app/GETS_PLACED_HERE

+## Firebase

+We'll be using the official package for Angular called (AngularFire)[https://github.com/angular/angularfire].
+Well tested and documented

 ## Run the Development Server

 To run, `cd` to the repository root folder and run `ng serve` for a local dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change and save any of the source files.